hosnaa/Common_Errors_Anaconda/README.md

         - In my case, this autorun key was from the uninstalled and delected anaconda directory.

 ## Error 07:
-* "Python has stopped working", python crashes whenever I try to\
-install anything through anaconda prompt, just after solving the environment.
+* Python crashes whenever I try to install anything through anaconda prompt.\ "Python has stopped working" dialog box appears just after solving the environment.
 * Proposed solutions:
-    - Some said it's for your antivirus is blocking python so turn it off for some time.
+    - Some proposed that: it's for your antivirus is blocking python so turn it off for some time.
-    - Others said to remove conda-forge then add it again.
+    - Others said to remove conda-forge then add it again. `conda config --remove channels conda-forge` then `conda config --add channels conda-forge`
     - Another solution was to set the channel_priority to false with this command `conda config --set channel_priority false`
     - Also, there was to update conda `conda update --all`

 * :+1: Solution that worked for me:
-    - I thought that the anaconda that I've got by this time is corrupted with these errors\
-    and so I uninstalled it, removed it totally and downloaded it from their official website.
+    - I thought that the anaconda that I've got by this time is corrupted with these errors and so I uninstalled it, removed it totally and downloaded it from their official website.
     - When I faced this problem again just after installing anaconda, updating conda using the above command solved the issue.
     - **Useful links for this issue** that have mentioned the above solutions: [Link1](https://github.com/conda/conda/issues/8051), [link2](https://github.com/conda/conda/issues/6406)